Dee Ford: Professional career

-NFL Draft
+Pre-draft

-On January 25, 2014, Ford attended the Reese's Senior Bowl and had an impressive performance after recording two combined tackles, two tackles for a loss, a pass deflection, and sacked Virginia Tech's Logan Thomas twice to help the South defeat the North 20-10.
+On January 25, 2014, Ford attended the Reese's Senior Bowl and had an impressive performance after recording two combined tackles, two tackles for a loss, a pass deflection, and sacked Virginia Tech's Logan Thomas twice to help the South defeat the North 20–10.
 His Senior Bowl performance helped him raise his draft stock.
 NFL draft experts and analysts projected Ford to be a first or second round.
-He received an invitation to the NFL combine, but did not perform any physical drills after doctors recommended him sit out after issues stemming from a back injury he suffered in 2011.
+He received an invitation to the NFL Combine, but did not perform any physical drills after doctors recommended him sit out after issues stemming from a back injury he suffered in 2011.
 On March 4, 2014, Ford participated at Auburn's pro day and was able to complete all of the combine and positional drills for team representatives and scouts.
 All 32 NFL teams had representatives present at Auburn's pro day to scout Ford, Greg Robinson, and ten other prospects.
 He was ranked the second best defensive end prospect in the draft by NFLDraftScout.com and Sports Illustrated and was ranked the third best defensive end by NFL analyst Mike Mayock.

 Kansas City Chiefs

-The Kansas City Chiefs selected Ford in the first round (23rd overall) of the 2014 NFL Draft.
+2014

-2014: Rookie year
+The Kansas City Chiefs selected Ford in the first round (23rd overall) of the 2014 NFL draft.

 Ford competed with Dezman Moses, Frank Zombo, and Josh Mauga throughout training camp for a job as the backup linebacker.
 Head coach Andy Reid named him the backup right outside linebacker to Tamba Hali to begin the regular season.

 Ford made his NFL debut during the 10–26 season-opening loss to the Tennessee Titans.
 Two weeks later, he recorded his first NFL tackle and deflected a pass during a 34–15 victory over the Miami Dolphins.
 During Week 8, Ford made a season-high three combined tackles and was credited a half a sack making it the first of his career during a 34–7 victory over the St. Louis Rams.
-Ford joined a highly-touted linebacking corps as a rookie, that consisted of Justin Houston, Derrick Johnson, and Tamba Hali.
+Ford joined a highly-touted linebacking corps as a rookie, that consisted of Justin Houston, Derrick Johnson, and Hali.
 With Houston and Hali already staples in the defense, Ford received no starts in 16 game appearances and was limited to only seven combined tackles and 1.5 sacks.